bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

     :math:`\phi_0(f,x)=b` and :math:`\phi_i(f,x) = w_j(x_j-E[x_j])`.

 As you can see there is a direct mapping from linear coefficients to SHAP values.
-The reason why it's not a direct mapping is that SHAP is *contrastive*, that is it's feature importance is compared to the mean.
-That's why we have those extra terms in the expression.
+The reason why it's not a direct mapping is that SHAP is *contrastive*, that is its feature importance is compared to the mean.
+That's why we have that extra term in the SHAP value :math:`\phi_i`.

 |h3| Kernel SHAP (Model Agnostic) |h3e|